Tips for Visiting New York City for the First Time (or the 100th)!

 Staten Island Ferry

-If you don’t have time to go to the Statue itself, the free Staten Island ferry will take you right by it.
-You can get there by jumping off the last stop of the 1 train.
+If you don’t have time to go to the Statue, the free Staten Island ferry will take you right by it.
+You can get there by jumping off the last stop of the one train.

 When to Visit New York City

-Like most touristy places, there will be fewer crowds, and things are cheaper in shoulder seasons– spring and fall.
-There will also be more locals around and more charm.
-NYC gets both cherry blossoms and red fall colors (not like fall in New England, but still lovely.)
+Like most touristy places, NYC has fewer crowds and is cheaper in shoulder seasons—spring and fall.
+There are also more locals and more charm.
+NYC gets cherry blossoms and red fall colors (not like fall in New England, but still lovely).

 Christmastime in New York is magical.
 Read all about it here.
 It is also extremely crowded.
 Think wall-to-wall people by Times Square, 5th Avenue, and Rockefeller Center.